 - Cut out cookies using a 2 in round cookie cutter.

-- Bake on a parchment lined baking sheet for 20-22 minutes or until edges are a golden brown.
+- Bake on a parchment lined baking sheet for 12 to 15 minutes or until the edges are golden brown in color.

 Once cooled, whisk together the glaze ingredients and dip or drizzle the cookies as desired and place on wax paper to set.

 - Slightly Adapted from Dine & Dish.